 Not using WordPress?
 The best solution, if you have less than 500 files on your website, is to download a free copy of Screaming Frog.
 This is a desktop application that crawls your website.
-Using Screaming Frog you can see a number of words on each page, there is a slight problem though as the program counts all the words on the page and not just the content.
-Therefore you need to subtract the boiler plate content, footer information, menus, any words in the sidebar.
+Screaming Frog will list the number of words on each page, there is a slight problem though as the program counts all the words on the page and not just the content.
+Therefore you need to subtract the boilerplate content, footer information, menus, and any words in the sidebar.

 Checking Webmaster Tools

-From the left hand menu in Webmaster Tools click search traffic then search queries.
-Then in the middle of the page above the graph there is a tab labelled “Top pages” click this.
+From the left-hand menu in Search Console click search traffic then search queries.
+Then in the middle of the page above the graph, there is a tab labelled “Top pages” click this.
 You will now see a list of the top pages on your website from Google’s perspective.
 Notice the little arrows to the left of each page, some pages will have them some won’t, (I aim for all pages to have these arrows).
 If you click on this you will see a list of keywords that Google thinks are relevant to this page.